 Simple post to beam detailing utilizing 6x6 or 8x8 exterior post and beams.

 Single story porches are often elevated with a short section of stairs to the entry sidewalk.
 Porches are generally not enclosed and do not have railing (unless code requires).

 Lap siding, ship lap, and board and batten are the primary exterior siding materials, with selective masonry accents where aesthetically complementary.
-Stucco is prohibited for the Style.
+Stucco is allowed as an accent.